Croydon/blog/content/2024/04/interaction-in-virtual-and-augmented-reality-project.md

 ## Motivation

-We have been given an existing VR project.
+We have been given an [existing VR project](https://github.com/wenjietseng/VR-locomotion-parkour).
 In this virtual environment exists a race track through a city.
 Along the way are collectable coins.
 The race track is structured in three different areas.
-Shortly before a new area, a task has to be done, at which a T-shaped object has be selected and be moved in the second T-shaped object.
+Shortly before a new area, a task has to be done, at which a T-shaped object has to be selected, rotated and moved in the second T-shaped object.
 Ideally, those two T-objects are then exactly at the same position with the same rotation, so that you can't distingish them anymore.

 We had the following tasks:
   * Implement a locomotion method